audinux/parse-spec/README.md

 ...
 ```
 Maybe other facets should be added.
 We start with tags and we will see what is useful to filter.

+## Using python-rpm-spec

+Beware there are multiple other packages called `pyrpm`!
+You MUST not install `pyrpm`, but `python-rpm-spec`!

+- `pip install python-rpm-spec`
+- `from pyrpm.spec import Spec ...` in the code

+Very counterintuitive!